 The best Bluetooth headphones under $400 are the Sony WH-1000XM4

 Was it really ever going to be something else?
-The WH-1000XM4 are the follow-up to Sony’s flagship active noise cancelling headphones.
+The WH-1000XM4 is the follow-up to Sony’s flagship active noise cancelling headphones.
 These Bluetooth headphones are expensive, sure, but they bring best-in-class noise cancelling, LDAC support, and decent battery life to the table, all wrapped up in a lightweight comfortable build.

 Sony WH-1000XM4Full Review